giovino/vagrant-python-dev/README.md

 ## Poetry

-[poetry](https://poetry.eustace.io/) Python packaging and dependency management made easy. poetry supports [pyenv and virtualenvs](https://poetry.eustace.io/docs/basic-usage/#poetry-and-virtualenvs)
+[poetry](https://poetry.eustace.io/) helps you declare, manage and install dependencies of Python projects, ensuring you have the right stack everywhere. poetry supports [pyenv and virtualenvs](https://poetry.eustace.io/docs/basic-usage/#poetry-and-virtualenvs)

 ### Using Poetry created virtual environments